Pathways to Prevention (P2P)

 It has been well established that social determinants of health, including language barriers and culture, impact the acceptance and use of preventive services among minority populations and in people with low socioeconomic status.
 However, limitations in the available data, insufficient evidence, and research gaps present challenges to the science of developing recommendations to increase the use of preventive services among specific groups.9 More research is required to understand the root causes of disparities in the use of preventive services, and disparities in patient acceptance of preventive recommendations, and how barriers can be addressed through provider and community interventions.
 Additional areas for research include the role of health care systems to improve adoption and implementation of preventive services, and prospects for applying new technologies and communication innovations to close disparities gaps.

-This P2P workshop will assess the available scientific evidence on achieving health equity in the use of clinical preventive services in a health care setting, focusing on three leading causes of death in the United States: cancer, heart disease, and diabetes.
-Specifically, 10 preventive services for adults will be addressed during the workshop:
+This P2P workshop assessed the available scientific evidence on achieving health equity in the use of clinical preventive services in a health care setting, focusing on three leading causes of death in the United States: cancer, heart disease, and diabetes.
+Specifically, 10 preventive services for adults were addressed during the workshop: